BMW 3 Series (E90): 335is

-The 335is was produced in coupé and convertible models for the North American market.
-Its position in the model lineup was between the regular 335i and the M3, and approximately 4,500 units were produced.
+The 335is was produced in coupé and convertible models for the North American market, with approximately 4,500 units manufactured.
 The 335is uses a higher performance version of the N54 engine, which increases boost from 8.7 to 11.6 psi.
 This results in 320 bhp and 332 lbft of torque, plus an overboost function raises torque to 370 lbft for up to 7 seconds.
+The 335is was positioned between the regular 335i (which had switched from the N54 to the N55 engine for the 2011 model year, both engines rated at 300 bhp) and the M3 in the BMW 3 Series coupé/convertible lineup.

-Transmission options were a 7-speed double clutch transmission (DCT) with launch control or a 6-speed manual transmission.
-The manual transmission has an upgraded clutch compared to the regular 335i.
+For the 335is the transmission options were a 7-speed double clutch transmission (DCT) with launch control (compared to the 335i that has a 6-speed Steptronic automatic), or a 6-speed manual transmission that has an upgraded clutch compared to the regular 335i.
 Other changes compared to the 335i include stiffer engine mounts, a higher-flow exhaust system, an upgraded cooling system, a different steering wheel, sport seats and "335is" badging on dash and in the instrument cluster.
 Exterior differences are larger air openings in the front bumper, a rear bumper that incorporates a diffuser-style piece, black kidney grills, and 18-inch or 19-inch "Style 313" wheels.
+The 335is convertible has fog lights which are omitted in the coupé.